 3Emotion stands for Environmentally friendly Efficient Electric Motion

-The project will bridge the gap between current fuel cell bus demonstration projects and larger scale deployment.
+The project bridges the gap between current fuel cell bus demonstration projects and larger scale deployment.

 Each of these sites has its own constrains for the buses, what makes them all unique and covers the entire range in which fuel cell buses can be a valuable replacement for fossil fueled buses.